jpalioto/ctn_sdk/README.md

 |------------|--------|
 | `@nomemory` | context: none |
 | `@lastN[n=5]` | context: { last: 5 } |

-**Note:** Behavioral constraints like `@terse` and `@verbose` use traits only.
-The model chooses brevity through steering, not truncation.
-For hard token limits, use explicit parameters.

 ### Trait Dimensions (Operational Strategy)